Melbourne CBD - North

 Melbourne CBD - North features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Dwelling structure in Melbourne CBD - North, as evaluated at the latest Census, comprised 0% houses and 100% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Melbourne metro's 2.2% houses and 97.8% other dwellings.
-Home ownership in Melbourne CBD - North was at 10.4%, with the remainder of dwellings either mortgaged (9.3%) or rented (80.3%).
-The median monthly mortgage repayment in the area was $1,725, lower than Melbourne metro's average of $1,962.
-Median weekly rent figure was recorded at $361, compared to Melbourne metro's $396.
-Nationally, Melbourne CBD - North's mortgage repayments are lower than the Australian average of $1,863, while rents are less than the national figure of $375.
+Dwelling structure in Melbourne CBD - North, as per the latest Census, consisted entirely of non-house dwellings (100.0%), compared to Melbourne metro's 2.2% houses and 97.8% other dwellings.
+Home ownership in Melbourne CBD - North stood at 10.4%, with mortgaged dwellings at 9.3% and rented ones at 80.3%.
+The median monthly mortgage repayment was $1,725, below the Melbourne metro average of $1,962.
+Median weekly rent in Melbourne CBD - North was $361, lower than Melbourne metro's $396 and Australia's national figure of $375.
+Nationally, mortgage repayments were higher at $1,863.

 Frequently Asked Questions - Housing